will-lol/englishio/src/components/Outline.md

 The representation of the global issue continues as the passage shifts to Amal’s words.

-In her opening line, line 15, Amal addresses Zable and the reader as ‘My brother’.
+In her opening line, line 15, Amal addresses Zable Cand the reader as ‘My brother’.
 In doing so, Amal establishes the reader as a brother, which in Islam is less a familial relation than an indication of trust and respect.
 The effect of this is to further that empathetic mood.

 In a use of anaphora on lines 19 to 21, Amal repeats ‘they said’ at the beginning of clauses.
 The effect of this is to emphasise her final sentence, “They said that Australia is a democratic country”.